ozankececioglu/zero-to-production/presentations/chapter3-part2.md

 }
 ```

-- This will create a PgConnection instance, connected to the database:
+- Using the connection string, the block below will create a PgConnection instance which is connected to the database:

 ``` rust
 let connection_string = configuration.database.connection_string();